 Dedicated SD Card Slot

 This can be the only feature that can make people choose it over Xiaomi devices.
 It has slots for 2 4G SIM slots and a separate slot for SD Card upto 128GB.
-Very useful and welcoming feature at time when every manufacturer is moving to hybrid solutions.
+Very useful and welcoming feature at the time when every manufacturer is moving to hybrid solutions.

 The battery is huge and the supplied charger is a normal charger and it takes about 2 and half hours to charge from 5%- 100%.
 That is one thing I faced issue with the device.
-So my advice would be charge it at night while sleeping as it will last you a full day and more on one charge.
+So my advice would charge it at night while sleeping as it will last you a full day and more on one charge.

 The Power Button placement